-- \blacktriangleright k is called the degree/depth of the sequence. - ▶ The first few (e.g., k elements u_0, \ldots, u{k-1}) are initial conditions and they determine the whole sequence.
+- \blacktriangleright k is called the degree/depth of the sequence. - ▶ The first few (e.g., k elements u_0, \ldots, u{k-1}) are called initial conditions - Once the initial conditions and recurrence relation are given, the entire sequence is determined!